 Q: What is Color War?

-A: Color War is an end of the session event where campers all placed on one of two teams and compete in fun spirited activities/games in both Technology and Athletics.
+A: Color War is an end of the session event where campers are placed on one of two teams and compete in fun spirited activities/games in both Technology and Athletics.
 Campers are highly encouraged to wear their team’s color the last two days of the session.
+They receive a TIC T Shirt in the color of their Color War Team during the session.
 During Closing Ceremonies the winning team of Color War is revealed and both teams celebrate the event with juice and cookies for all!

 Q: Why—unlike other activities during sports—do tennis and drama cost extra?